- Quality of Life & Wellness»

 The Meaning of Your Dreams, Are You Getting the Messages?
 Part 1

-Why did I dream that?”
-The bizarre images and peculiar scenarios you’ve dreamed have probably made you scratch your head in bewilderment at one time or another.
-Most of the time you’re left dumbfounded, sometimes embarrassed and occasionally, frightened.
-Maybe you’ve (understandably) wrote your dreams off as nocturnal-brain-activity-nonsense without realizing that there’s more there than meets the eye.
+You've scratched your head in bewilderment at one time or another trying to figure out what made you dream a screwball (and maybe, embarrassing) dream.
+Most of the time you’re left dumbfounded, sometimes worried, and occasionally frightened.
+Maybe you’ve wrote your dream off as nighttime-brain-activity-nonsense without realizing that there’s so much more to dreams than meets the eye.

 The Common Thread